aelbagory2023/web-client-pocket/src/connectors/snowplow/README.md

 - `entities`: Builds an entity to attach to each event
 - `events`: Builds the event to send

+## Terminology

+For the sake of readability, there’s a few terms used in this document we should be aligned on:
+- action: A defined interaction that includes an event and any attached entities.
+- event: An event is the type of interaction we are capturing.
+Every request made to Snowplow is made from an event with attached entities.
+- entity: Entities are all of the additional information about the interaction we’d like to capture
+- schema: Defines the structure of the data that you collect, set with a version number

 ## Anatomy of a Request

 ### Schema